hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 > We'll run a basic Jupyter notebook on the cluster.
 First off, type `hostname` into your terminal on Cedar.
 It should return something like `cedar#.cedar.computecanada.ca`, your current login node.
 You can also type `nvidia-smi` to verify that you do not yet have any access to a GPU.
 Now, start an interactive session on Cedar with 2 CPUs, one P100 GPU and 4GB RAM.
 >
 >When your allocation goes through, you should be transferred to a distant node through terminal.
 If you type `pwd`, you'll notive that you have not moved in the direcory tree ; make no mistake however : by typing `hostname` again you'll see that you are now connected to the node, and `nvidia-smi` should display the specs of the GPU you asked for.
+Also, if you had loaded a module or activated a virtual environment, they are deativated now since you are not on the same machine anymore.
 Then, in the interactive session, start the Jupyter notebook from this git repository.

 ## 7. `sbatch` allocation and job scripts